 It’s cool - that giant slab of rubber poking out from the rear fender is a beautiful sight, and states categorically that the wearer of this shoe is a true sports car.

-Wear (I’ll come back to this).
+Tread wear (I’ll come back to this).

 The Manufacturer’s Warranty

 Perhaps for the first time in over 20 years of car ownership, I followed the tire manufacturer’s recommendations exactly, taking the Jag in to have the tires rotated as soon as I had completed the 7,500 miles.
-Tire guy was a bit surprised to see me back so soon.
+Tire Guy was a bit surprised to see me back so soon.
 The conversation went something like this:

 Thou Shalt not Rotate